Facebook, Twitter blocked by Russia as Ukrainians continue to flee in face of war

 Russian forces, meanwhile, pressed their offensive in the southern part of the country.
 Severing Ukraine's access to the Black Sea and the Sea of Azov would deal a severe blow to its economy and could worsen an already dire humanitarian situation.

-A round of talks between Russia and Ukraine yielded a tentative agreement Thursday to set up safe corridors to evacuate citizens and deliver food and medicine.
+A round of talks between Russia and Ukraine yielded a tentative agreement on Thursday to set up safe corridors to evacuate citizens and deliver food and medicine.
 But the necessary details still had to be worked out.

 The UN human rights office said 331 civilians had been confirmed killed in the invasion but that the true number is probably much higher.